linslin/angular-odm/readme.md

 #### model.findByPk();
-Will search a single model record depending on primary key.
+Function will search a single model record depending on primary key.

 > {Object}